Easton on the Hill

 The village contains the "Priest's House", a late fifteenth-century building restored in 1867 and now owned by the National Trust; it contains a small museum about the area.

 The commander of HMS Lutine, Captain Lancelot Skynner, came from Easton, where his father John was the rector for many years.
 Plaques on the former rectory (now Glebe House but known for a time as Lutine House) and in the church commemorate this and Captain Skynner.
 The frigate Lutine sank during a storm in the West Frisian Islands on 9 October 1799, whilst carrying a large shipment of gold.
 Lloyd's of London has preserved her salvaged bell - the Lutine Bell - which is used for ceremonial purposes at their headquarters in London.

 The head office of the Chartered Institute of Procurement & Supply (CIPS) is located at Easton House in the village, close to the church.

-Easton on the Hill Rural District existed from 1894 to 1935.
-The parish has its own parish council and was represented on East Northamptonshire Council and on the county council as part of the Prebendal electoral division.
+Easton on the Hill was in Easton on the Hill Rural District from 1894 to 1935 and Oundle and Thrapston Rural District from 1935 to 1974 and East Northamptonshire non-metropolitan district from 1974 to 2021.
+The parish has its own parish council and on the county council as part of the Prebendal electoral division.
 Easton on the Hill is represented in the House of Commons by the Member of Parliament for Corby.
 At the time of the 2001 census, the parish's population was 956 people.